LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ### I'm ready to go, give me the link

-Do not proceed beyond this point until you feel you are done, give it your best shot, but don't look at the answers below, find answers elsewhere, by all means, just not from below.
-Don't cheat, have fun and we'll go over it when in the next section:

-HERE'S THE LINK FOR MAKING THIS ACCESSIBLE
+LINK TO MAKING THIS ACCESSIBLE

+### I've finished, I'm ready to compare

+You should only access the following page if you are done with testing.
+Avoid the temptation to look at the answers until you feel you are done, I used to sneak a peak at the answers in my puzzle books as a kid and I didn't really learn a great deal when i was doing that, i was simply a cheat.

+LINK TO ANSWERS PAGE